 Another natural option is to use linseed oil, a high quality furniture solution that dries quickly, leaving a tough slightly glossy finish.
 Suitable for all types of wood and stone, this will give you high quality results without much effort.

-- ATTRACTIVE FINISH: Forms an attractive, subtle, glossy finish
+- GLOSSY NATURAL FINISH: Forms an attractive, subtle, glossy finish that slightly darkens the original grain and fibers enhancing the overall natural beauty.

 To repair reasonably minor damage, one option is to try restoring your furniture using a natural recipe.
 Mix one-quarter cup of vinegar (apple or white cedar) and three-quarter cups of oil (you can make do with canola oil) thoroughly.
 Follow the application instructions, and in no time, your wood will look as good as a new one.